yalfan/pairs-trading-project/README.md

 # Pairs Trading Lab
 Team Members: Yale Fang, Eric Kim, Kyle Lee

-A web app 3D virtual art museum for the display of various students’ works from current and previous years Hosted on Heroku, url: https://bcavam.herokuapp.com/
+A web app for graphing, analyzing, and backtesting cryptocurrency pairs.
+Hosted on Heroku at: https://pairs-trading-project.herokuapp.com/

 # How to Setup Project